chocolatey/docs/input/en-us/c4b-environments/azure/index.md

 You can either provide a self-signed SSL certificate, or a purchased or acquired certificate from a Certificate Authority (CA).

-Though you can reference the previous QDE documentation on [SSL Certificates](xref:v2-internet-setup#ssl-certificate-scenarios), there are some differences as you need to have the certificate before deploying the QDE in Azure environment.
+Though you can reference the previous Quick Deployment Environment documentation on [SSL Certificates](xref:v2-internet-setup#ssl-certificate-scenarios), there are some differences as you need to have the certificate before deploying the Chocolatey for Business Azure Environment.

 #### Self-Signed SSL Certificates